abstract-open-solutions/djc.recipe/djc/recipe/README.txt

     ... [django]
     ... recipe = djc.recipe
     ... project = dummydjangoprj
-    ... media-directory = static
+    ... static-directory = static
-    ... media-origin =
+    ... static-origin =
     ...     dummydjangoapp1:static:app1
     ...     dummydjangoapp2:static:app2
     ... """)

-It is to be noticed that the ``media-origin`` values have now three elements, the latter being the destination directory, which is defined as a subdirectory of ``static``: in this case, both apps live in their subdirectory and no clash happens ::
+It is to be noticed that the ``static-origin`` values have now three elements, the latter being the destination directory, which is defined as a subdirectory of ``static``: in this case, both apps live in their subdirectory and no clash happens ::